 Regional Depository Library Public Access and Service Guidelines for Government Information in All Formats at the University of Kentucky Libraries

 More and more Federal Government information products are being provided to federal depository libraries in electronic formats.
-These electronic information products may be in a tangible, physical format, such as CD or DVD; or they may be accessible only from an electronic Federal Government information service, such as FDsys.
+These electronic information products may be in a tangible, physical format, such as CD or DVD; or they may be accessible only from an electronic Federal Government information service, such as govinfo.
 Every depository is expected to be able to offer public access to electronic information made available through the Federal Depository Library Program as well as print and microformats.
-In fact, the General Counsel of the U.S. Government Printing Office states that "any library selecting items in electronic formats must maintain a capability to allow for unimpeded use of those documents by its public patrons."
+In fact, the General Counsel of the U.S. Government Publishing Office states that "any library selecting items in electronic formats must maintain a capability to allow for unimpeded use of those documents by its public patrons."

 As the Regional Depository for the Commonwealth of Kentucky, the UK Libraries receive one copy of all tangible depository information products, regardless of format, to be permanently retained, and are expected to offer access to all online resources from the Federal Government to all citizens of the Commonwealth upon request.
 To accomplish this mission, the following policy has been developed:

 Policy for Public Access to and Service for Depository Publications